 On March 11, 2020, the World Health Organization declared the outbreak of the novel coronavirus, COVID-19, a global pandemic.
 This has impacted the global economy with numerous countries imposing restrictions on travel and mobility to help control the spread of new infections.
 This includes countries in which the Corporation operates.
 The Corporation is committed to providing safe and healthy work environments for its employees, contractors and the communities in which it operates.
 On March 18, 2020, the Corporation announced that it has temporarily suspended all its site activities at the Curipamba, Pijilí and Santiago projects in Ecuador, while the offices in Ecuador and Canada work remotely where possible.
-Adventus and Salazar agreed that the feasibility study earn-in requirement of October 5, 2021 on the El Domo deposit will be delayed by the number of days that site activities are suspended commencing March 17, 2020.
-At this time, it is not certain when the activities can be restarted nor is it possible to estimate the financial impacts of COVID-19.
+Adventus and Salazar agreed that the Feasibility Study earn-in requirement of October 5, 2021 on the El Domo deposit will be delayed by the number of days that site activities are suspended commencing March 17, 2020.
+In June 2020, the Corporation developed a comprehensive mobilization protocol for its projects in Ecuador for the resumption of field activities and restarted limited exploration field work at Pijilí and Santiago, with the commencement of a drill program at Pijilí.
+At this time, it is not certain when full activities can be restarted at Curipamba nor is it possible to estimate the financial impacts of COVID-19.

-In response to the COVID-19 pandemic and impacts in Ecuador, the Corporation, supported by contributions from Salazar, Altius and the Nobis Group, have committed up to \$300,000 in humanitarian aid support, which will be distributed via community initiatives over 2020 and into 2021.
-As at the date of this MD&A, the Corporation has provided critical supplies for health centres in Bolivar, Loja and Azuay provinces, special assistance to vulnerable groups in the project communities as identified by Ecuador's Ministry of Social Inclusion, public health awareness campaign materials, and in response to government requests, contributions of food and accommodations to additional military and police representatives temporarily stationed in the project communities.
+In response to the COVID-19 pandemic and impacts in Ecuador, the Corporation, supported by contributions from Salazar, Altius and the Nobis Group, committed up to C\$300,000 in humanitarian aid support, which will be distributed via community initiatives over 2020 and into 2021.
+As at the date of this MD&A, a total of \$136,000 has been spent to provide critical supplies for health centres in Bolivar, Loja and Azuay provinces, special assistance to vulnerable groups in the project communities as identified by Ecuador's Ministry of Social Inclusion, public health awareness campaign materials, and in response to government requests, contributions of food and accommodations to additional military and police representatives temporarily stationed in the project communities.
 The Corporation continues to work with Salazar and the local community leaders and government officials to identify additional initiatives and methods for providing aid in the Curipamba, Pijilí and Santiago project communities.